deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct imaging at high contrast: Conclusion

 We are currently working on the extension of the proposed algorithm for the joint processing of multi-spectral datasets such as the ones provided by the SPHERE-IFS instrument using the angular plus spectral differential imaging technique.
-Besides, we are currently investigating the three main limitations of the proposed approach: (i) the lack of control of the uncertainties, (ii) the data-dependence of the learning procedure which does not take benefits from multiple observations to build a more general and robust model of the nuisance component, (iii) its task-dependence which is not adapted to reconstruct spatially resolved objects like circumstellar disks.
+Besides, we are currently investigating the three main limitations of the proposed approach: (i) the lack of control of the uncertainties, (ii) its task-dependence which is not adapted to reconstruct spatially resolved objects like circumstellar disks, and (iii) the data-dependence of the learning procedure which does not take benefits from multiple observations to build a more general and robust model of the nuisance component.
+Concerning the later point, building a model from multiple observations could be a promising step to reduce the remaining gap (by a factor 10 to 30) between the current detection performance and the theoretical ultimate detection sensitivity driven by the fundamental photon noise limit.
 Besides, we would like to incorporate within our deep models some meta-data (e.g., monitoring of the observing conditions, telemetry of the adaptive optics), with the aim to further improve their sensitivity and robustness.